 Corner House: 1 Cluny Road, E J H Corner House, Singapore Botanic Gardens, (Nassim Gate Entrance), Singapore 259569.
 P: +65-64691000.
 Website.

 Always intrigued by local Peranakan fare but never had the opportunity to try it or know what to expect?
 Candlenut is a must-do then.
 It’s not just another veg-friendly Michelin-starred restaurant in Singapore, but it is the world’s first Michelin-starred Peranakan restaurant.
 Enjoy a contemporary creative twist to traditional Straits-Chinese cuisine as chef Malcolm Lee refines and preserves the essence and complexities of the traditionally complex fare.
-Please note that the restaurant requires a one-day advance notice for vegetarian requests.
+For plant-based diners, Candlenut offers an à la carte vegetarian menu to order from.

 Candlenut: 17A Dempsey Rd, Singapore 249676.
 P: 1800 304 2288.
 Website.

-Enjoy executive chef Kirk Westaway’s specially-crafted 5-course Set Lunch Menu (S$138++) or 8-course Set Dinner Menu (S$268++) boasting natural premier ingredients only.
+Enjoy executive chef Kirk Westaway’s specially-crafted 5-course Set Lunch Menu (S$148++) or 8-course Set Dinner Menu (S$278++) boasting natural premier ingredients only.
 The menu is British-inspired and Westaway’s dishes are seasonality-based, so expect menu changes every quarterly as he showcases only the best quality harvested vegetables from the world’s best producers, minimally prepared so that their natural taste speaks for themselves.

 Jaan: 2 Stamford Road, Level 70, Equinox Complex, 178882.
 P: +65-68373322.
 Website.

 Korean cuisine has always been very vegetable-forward, so imagine French, Italian and Korean fusion all under one roof.
 Meta – meaning change, alternation, and alteration – is home to re-invented classic French-inspired cuisine with an Asian twist.
 Chef Sun Kim is a protégé of the famed Tetsuya Wakada of Tetsuya and Waku Ghin fame.
-The 5-course Winter Menu is priced at S$148++, while the 7-Course stands at S$188++.
+The 4-course Lunch Menu is priced at S$118++, while the 7-Course Seasonal Menu stands at S$198++.
 Both are available as fully vegetarian sets, on prior request.

 Meta: 1 Keong Saik Road, Singapore 089109.
 P: +65-65130898.
 Website.